“The greatest enemy of knowledge is not ignorance; it is an illusion of knowledge.”

 Benefits of KM

-For any business running on any sector, Knowledge management is just the perfect solution if applied correctly.
+For any business running in any sector, Knowledge management practice is just the perfect solution if applied correctly.

 There are many benefits that many organizations opt for a perfect knowledge management solution.
 Such a solution includes appropriate document management, data mining, interactive blogging, and interaction using impressive community forums in their enterprise portals.